Sprint: Explaining F1's returning format and why it's more significant ahead of Emilia Romagna GP

 On top of the extra points, there is also a pole position clarification for the 2022 Sprint events after complaints from drivers.

-Last year, the winner of the Sprint race was awarded pole for the record books, but there is a tweak for 2022 - with pole now being credited to the driver who sets the fastest time in qualifying, as is usually the case on a weekend.
+Last year, the winner of the Sprint race was awarded pole for the record books, but pole is now being credited to the driver who sets the fastest time in Q3 in qualifying, as is usually the case on a weekend.

+So Verstappen has pole, and will start at the front of the grid for Saturday's Sprint.

 However, the driver who wins the Sprint will start Sunday's main Grand Prix from first, IE pole position.